 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.

-Gold ETFs tend to be a go-to investment for investors when they’re worried about inflation or suspect that financial markets are about to collapse.
+Gold ETFs tend to be a go-to investment for investors around the world, including India, when they’re worried about inflation or suspect that financial markets are about to collapse.
 But when investors are feeling good about the markets, gold attracts little interest.
-This was seen as confidence resumed in the wake of the financial crisis, when gold slumped from over $1,800 an ounce to below $1,000.
+This was seen as confidence resumed in the wake of the financial crisis, when gold slumped from over US$1,800 an ounce to below US$1,000.

 To some investors, gold is an insurance policy for times of crisis.
 It trades a little like currency, a throw-back to when dollars were backed by gold.
 And because gold is beyond the reach of governments, its price can’t be manipulated by lowering interest rates or printing money.

 2 ways to invest in gold in India

 There are 2 main ways to invest in gold:

 - Buying physical gold such as gold bars or jewellery

 ETFs have become an increasingly popular option, allowing investors to take a view on gold at low cost and without the problems of storage costs or security.